verazi/Multi-threaded-Dictionary-Server/README.md

-# 🕵️‍♂️ Your Personal Dictionary App! 📚
+# Personal Dictionary App! 📚
 Welcome to the your custom Dictionary App!
 This Java-based dictionary project is your go-to solution for managing words and definitions with style and efficiency.

-## 🌈 When You'll Love It
-- 🤯 Language Learning: Perfect for students or language enthusiasts looking to expand their vocabulary and keep track of new words.
-- 🗂️ Personal Knowledge Base: Build your own reference database of words, terms, and their meanings for quick access and review.

 ## System Design
 - **Client-Server Model** <br>